tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 ## 2.1.2

 Github security alert fix for PDFBox version 2.0.6 -> [2.0.15,]().
 Maven have downloaded 2.0.16 so I guess that is the latest version at this moment.
-This of course puts me and any other user of this in the hands of Apache PDFBox to not release something non backwards compatible on the 2.0.* version branch.
-As a longtime software professional I've learned the hard way, to not trust, but Apache projects in general are very professional, and what I've seem of PDFBox so far I do give them this trust.

 ## 2.1.1